How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 Application Must-Haves:

-- Competitive MCAT (average for MD admits: 511.7; DO admits: 504.8 in 2024)
+- Competitive MCAT (average for MD admits: 511.7; DO admits: 504.8)

-- Solid GPA (average MD GPA: 3.74, DO GPA: 3.56)
+- Solid GPA (average MD: 3.74; DO: 3.56)

 - An honest, consistent personal statement

-- Prove you know what you are getting into by shadowing, participating research, and engaging in service activities.
+- Evidence you know what you are getting into: shadowing, participating in research, engaging in service

 - Authentic recommendation letters

-- Prepare for secondary application essays and interviews
+- Preparation for secondary essays and interviews

-– MD Schools: 22,666 matriculants out of ~52,500 applicants (43% acceptance rate)
+- MD Schools: 22,666 matriculants out of ~52,500 applicants (~43% overall acceptance rate)

-– DO Schools: 9,350 matriculants out of ~22,708 applicants (41% acceptance rate)
+- DO Schools: 9,350 matriculants out of ~22,708 applicants (~41% overall acceptance rate)

 Step 5: Survive (and Own) Medical School

-The first two years are science heavy.
-The exam scheduling is brutal.
-No one will hold your hand, but they do want to to succeed!
-Take advantage of the available resources like the counseling center and learning specialists.
-Learn how to study and keep up with the material.
+The first two years are science-heavy.
+The exam schedule is brutal.
+No one will hold your hand — but they do want you to succeed.
+Take advantage of every available resource: the counseling center, learning specialists, and your classmates.

 Action Steps:

-- Fail fast, fail often—then move forward.
+- Fail fast, fail often — then move forward.

 - Fight perfectionism.
 Medicine rewards resilience, not flawless grades.

-Step 6: Match Into Residency (Where the Real Fun—and Pain—Begins)
+Step 6: Match Into Residency (Where the Real Fun — and Pain — Begins)

-It’s also where you’ll question your life choices at 3AM.
-The hourse are long but worth it.
+Residency is where you specialize.
+Internal medicine.
+Surgery.
+Pediatrics.
+Psychiatry.
+It is also where you will question your life choices at 3 AM.
+The hours are long — but worth it.

 Action Steps:

-- Crush USMLE or COMLEX Step exams
+- Crush your USMLE or COMLEX Step exams

 Step 7: Get Licensed.
 Get Paid.
 Get Free (Sort Of.)

-But here’s the real talk:
+But here is the real talk:

 You didn’t come this far just to become a cog in a broken machine.